Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

     > [Info] In order to facilitate the assignment of attributes in the further process (for instance in the ETL mapping), it is recommended to add the prefix **datahub_** to all attributes created in the *DataHub* module.

-5. If desired, enable the *Multi-language* toggle to assign values in multiple languages to the attribute or enable the *Multi-channel* toggle to assign different attribute values in different channels.
+5. If desired, enable the *Multi-language* toggle to assign values in multiple languages to the attribute or enable the *Multi-channel* toggle to assign different attribute values in different scopes.

     > [Info] Be aware that only attributes which are neither multi-language nor multi-channel can be used as defining attributes for variants.
 For detailed information, see [Create a variant set](../../PIM/Integration/07_ManageVariantSets.md#create-a-variant-set).